To the last drop

 In addition, kieselguhr slurry volumes can be reduced by five times.
 “For an average brewery producing 400 million litres,” Dalum says, “this is this equal to about 1.2 million litres per year, or a reduction of around 1,200 tonnes of kieselguhr slurry.”

 Alfa Laval Toftejorg Jet Heads, used in cleaning, can cut in half the amount of water used in various tanks during brewing.
-Generation G2 and G3 decanters and filtration MFG membrane modules find application in brewery sewage plants.
+Generation G3 decanters and filtration membrane modules find application in brewery sewage plants.
 Decanters provide efficient sludge dewatering to reduce by half the number of trucks taking solid waste from the brewers, while filtration modules reduced COD (chemical oxygen demand) content in final effluent by up to 10 times.
 COD is a measure of pollution by organic compounds.
 “Alfa Laval’s solutions will help breweries achieve increasingly challenging environmental and financial targets,” says Jurado.
 “The solutions enable them to efficiently produce beer of a high and consistent quality, with minimal losses and improved management of value-added by-product, and ultimately improve their bottom line.”